-Split-Brain protection for IList can be configured programmatically using the method setQuorumName(), or declaratively using the element quorum-ref.
+Split-brain protection for IList can be configured programmatically using the method setSplitBrainProtectionName(), or declaratively using the element split-brain-protection-ref.
 Following is an example declarative configuration:

-The value of quorum-ref should be the quorum configuration name which you configured under the quorum element as explained in the Split-Brain Protection section.
+The value of split-brain-protection-ref should be the split-brain protection configuration name which you configured under the split-brain-protection element as explained in the Split-Brain Protection section.